jayabhiram/jayabhiram/README.md

 - 👋 Hi, I’m @jayabhiram
-- 👀 I’m interested in travelling and Capturing life's moments one click at a time
+- 👀 I’m interested in traveling and capturing life's moments one click at a time
-- 🌱 I’m currently learning Cloud Computing
+- 🌱 I’m currently learning Advanced Verification Methodologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on RTL design, SystemVerilog/UVM verification projects, and protocol-based verification
 - 📫 How to reach me seeramjayaabhiram@gmail.com

 <!---